netidx/netidx-book/src/complete_system.md

-# A Complete System
+# A Clean Slate Design Using Netidx

-In the last chapter we added netidx publishing of one data point to an existing system, and then explored what we could do with the data.
+In the last chapter we added netidx publishing of one data point from an existing system, and then explored what we could do with the data.
 In this chapter we're going to look at a system designed from scratch to use netidx as it's primary means of communication and control.

 The system we're going to look at is the control program of an off the grid solar generator.
 This is a medium sized system, meant to provide